Wheels of Aurelia: Development and release

 The artwork was produced by multiple artists.
-Italian artist Flaminia Grimaldi was responsible for the game's environment, who contributed over 200 assets for its Italien landscape, whereas the characters were created by New Yorker Patrick Leger under the direction of the game's writers.
+Italian artist Flaminia Grimaldi was responsible for the game's environment, who contributed over 200 assets for its Italian landscape, whereas the characters were created by New Yorker Patrick Leger under the direction of the game's writers.
 Italian game designer couple We Are Müesli helped create the dialogue and provided voice artist recordings for all of the characters.
 The graphic design came from freelancer Luca Francesco Rossi.

 Wheels of Aurelia was created using the Unity game engine, with pre-production starting in January 2014.
 The production was delayed until June 2015 for Santa Ragione to work on Fotonica, an action first-person runner, whilst still working on the imagery, movies, and music for Wheels of Aurelia.
 It was first released as a beta on Humble Bundle in the Humble Weekly Bundle: Fantastic Arcade.
 Known as the Fantastic Arcade Beta Edition, the game spent only four months in development to meet the deadline for the bundle and cut many features that had been originally planned for the project.
 A specially designed arcade cabinet was created to display the game at Fantastic Fest.
 The game later passed through Steam Greenlight and was released for Linux, Microsoft Windows, and OS X on 20 September 2016.
 The PlayStation 4 version was released on 4 October 2016, and the Xbox One version was released on 18 November 2016.
 It was ported to iOS and Android on 19 October 2016, and later onto Nintendo Switch via the Nintendo eShop on 2 November 2017.